 What Does Organic Sulfur Taste Like?

 The answer to this question depends on your taste buds!
-Organic sulfur is highly alkaline–meaning is can have a bitter taste.
-Whether or not MSM tastes bitter to you, will depend on your taste receptors/how strongly you perceive bitter substances.
+Organic sulfur is highly alkaline, meaning it can have a bitter taste.
+Whether or not MSM tastes bitter to you will depend on your taste receptors and how strongly you perceive bitter substances.
 For some people, MSM is completely tasteless.
 For others, MSM tastes very bitter and can be difficult to swallow!

 I swallow bitters every day before a meal, because it stimulates healthy bile production (super important for liver health, and your liver is central to your overall health), so you can kill two birds with one stone by drinking your MSM in water 15-30 minutes before each meal.